benholtzman/datamovies/README.md

 `conda list`

 ## Clone repository
-To get the repository on your machine to access the codes, open the Mac Terminal and type:
+To access the codes from your machine, open the Mac Terminal and type:

 `git clone https://github.com/jbrussell/datamovies`